 Taxi-Like Jobs like Uber

-Their technology runs on a cloud-enabled smartphone.
-Flywheel piloted in San Francisco, and after that successful run, they opened up to all of California.
+Flywheel’s tech runs on a cloud-enabled smartphone.
+Flywheel was piloted in San Francisco, and after that successful run, it opened up to all of California.
 The website now states that Flywheel is certified in all major U.S. cities.

 Similar to Uber or Lyft, Flywheel allows drivers to be in control of their schedule—drive when you want to, as often as you want.
 It also trains its drivers about processes and guidelines as well as gives drivers alerts about nearby pick-ups.

 Flywheel offers what they call DirectPay where you have your earnings sent directly to your debit card so you can receive cash quickly.

 Formerly Verifone Taxi Systems, Curb is a company with experience with taxis and the for-hire industry.

 Curb features a “Pair & Pay” feature that allows riders to use the Curb app to pay for their taxi ride.

 For drivers, there is a digital meter and driver app where you go online and start your meter as a taxi driver.